jyarb-keptn/keptn-in-a-box/README.md

 - All domains that match easytravel-angular.easytravel-staging
 - All domains that match easytravel-www.easytravel-staging

-Unfortunately, there is an issue with the deployment of the www service in production.

-TODO: drive load to UEM and make problem patterns dynamic.
+TODO: Make problem patterns dynamic.

 ### 8 - Next Steps